Crabzie/Exercism_Solutions/README.md

     - Addition necessary files might be included depending on the exercise, their use will be explained in the exercise README.md file.

   - [ ] For Lua track :
-    - UNDER UPDATE AT THE MOMENT!
+    - (LEARNING) UNDER UPDATE AT THE MOMENT!
   - [ ] For Typescript track :
-    - UNDER UPDATE AT THE MOMENT!
+    - (LEARNING) UNDER UPDATE AT THE MOMENT!

 - For any help requests, troubleshooting, update suggestions, exercises solution suggestions feel free to rise a descriptive issue or use the discussions forum.